The Plant Sciences Institute is dedicated to enhancing Iowa State University's international prominence in the plant sciences.

 Pat Schnable is a distinguished professor at Iowa State University where he holds an endowed chair in genetics and is an endowed scholar in agricultural entrepreneurship.
 Schnable directs ISU's Plant Sciences Institute that is fostering collaborations among plant scientists, engineers and computational scientists.

 Schnable received his BS from Cornell University and was awarded a PhD in Plant Breeding and Genetics from Iowa State University.
 Prior to his faculty appointment Schnable conducted post-doctoral research at the Max Planck Institute for Plant Breeding in Köln, Germany.

-Schnable is an elected fellow of the American Association for the Advancement of Science, serves as consulting editor for PLoS Genetics (Impact Factor 5.5), is the past chair of the American Society of Plant Biology's Science Policy Committee, and a past chair and current member of the Maize Genetics Executive Committee.
+Schnable is an elected fellow of the American Association for the Advancement of Science, serves as consulting editor for PLoS Genetics (Impact Factor 5.9), is the past chair of the American Society of Plant Biology's Science Policy Committee and of the Maize Genetics Executive Committee.
 He is also the co-lead of the Genomes to Fields Initiative.